usuaero/MachUpX/README.md

 ## Documentation

-In depth documentation, can be found at [ReadTheDocs](https://machupx.readthedocs.io)
+In-depth documentation can be found at [ReadTheDocs](https://machupx.readthedocs.io).

 Specific help with API functions can be found in the docstrings.